 Coinbase operates legally within all 50 states within the US, whereas Kraken has yet to become compliant with Washington and New York State regulatory laws.

-When considering Kraken vs Coinbase, there are only really a few similarities between these sites, over and above both being cryptocurrency exchange platforms.
+When considering Kraken vs Coinbase, there are only a few similarities between these sites, both being cryptocurrency exchange platforms.

 Kraken is best suited to seasoned crypto traders with its incredibly low exchange fees, advanced order features, and advanced trading options such as futures and margin trading.

-Coinbase is best suited to beginners, with its simple, easy-to-follow interface and educational videos.
+Coinbase best suits beginners with its simple, easy-to-follow interface and educational videos.
 Trading on this platform is, in summary, straightforward and incredibly secure.

-So, now you have all the facts, and it is up to you to decide which platform is best suited to your needs!
+So, now you have all the facts, and it is up to you to decide which platform best suits your needs!